wetware/casm/specs/pex.md

 ```

 It is important to note that the random shuffling and moving oldest entries
-to the tail is done inplace.
+to the tail is done in-place.
 That is to say, the order of the elements in
 the view is permanently changed.
-This is important for other mechanisms
+This is crucial for other mechanisms
 during view merging (e.g. Swapping).

 #### View Merging

+View merging is the most complex and delicate phase of the PeX protocol.
+It comprises
-**PeX** mechanism to merge the view comprises five main steps:
+five steps:

-1. **Merging:** merges the received and local views, by joining them into
+1. **Merge** the received and local views by joining them into a single list and
-   a single list and removing duplicate entries.
-Local entries are put
-   first, in front of the remote entries.
+   removing duplicate entries.
+Local entries are put first, in front of the remote
+   entries.
-2. **Swapping:** the first `S` entries of the merged view are removed.
+2. **Swap** the first `S` records in the merged view by removing them.
+Recall that
-   Recall that the local view is put in front of the remote one in the previous step,
+   local entries were placed at the head of the list in the previous step, so removing
-   so, the first items are the ones that were previously sent to peer.
+   these is tantamount to "swapping" `S` records with the remote peer.
+In effect,
-   Therefore, `S` is used to control priority given to the remote view entries.
+   `S` is used to control priority given to the remote view entries over the records
+   already known to a node.
-3. **Retention and decay:** the oldest `R` items are moved into a separate
+3. **Retain-and-Decay:** the oldest `R` items are moved into a separate buffer.
+Then,
-   buffer.
-Then, with a probability of `D` items are removed
+   `D` items are selected at random and discarded from removed from the main buffer.
-   from the buffer.
-The oldest items are put aside to protect them from eviction.
+   The `R` oldest that have been set aside are effectively protected from eviction.
+   This a crucial step in deriving PeX's strong partition-resistance properties.
-4. **Random eviction**: items from the merged list are randomly evicted
+4. **Evict** items from the merged list at random until the combined size of the main
-   until the amount of entries of the oldest buffer together with the merged view
-   do not exceed the maximum view size.
-After, the buffer
-   containing the oldest nodes is appended to the merged view.
+   and protected buffers is less than or equal to `c`.
+Then, append the the buffer
+   protected buffer to the main buffer.
 5. **Increase hops**: the age (hop counters) of the entries of the resulting view
    are increased by one.